thisisyusub/task-solution/README.md

 1. Use the following packages:
 - freezed (generating class methods)
 - riverpod (state management)
-- beamer (navigation)
+- go_router (navigation)
 2. A *Task* class should have three properties (*Title*, *Description* and *Date*) - currently it has only *Title* and *Date*.
 Add *Description* property to the *Task* class.
-3. Implement a navigation (using Beamer package) that supports changing urls and back button in the browser.
+3. Implement a navigation (using go_router package) that supports changing urls and back button in the browser.
 4. Add a side menu or navigation bar with 3 pages (*Tasks*, *Projects* and *Teams*).
 - First page contains a list of tasks.
 When one of the items is pressed, a detailed view is displayed.
 Every list item should show *Title* and *Date*.
 The detailed view should also present *Description* text.
 - _Projects_ and _Teams_ pages should display only texts with page names.